Jesting/babyemv/readme.md

 - [PCSC] PCSC lite project

 ## Compile & Run
-Only MAC OS with all compnents is currently supported
+Only Mac OS with all compnents is currently supported.
+However with all components installed the code will compile and run on every system (make file must be updated accordingly).
 ```sh
 make clean
 make